-In this subsection, we first recall the definition of a weakly harmonic map on smooth metric measure spaces.
-We then briefly review this concept on Riemannian polyhedron.
-At the end we present some theorems and lemmmas that we need in this papser.
-Let $(N,h)$ be a compact Riemannian manifold and $i$ be an isometric embedding $i:N\rightarrow\mathbb R^q$.
-Since $i(N)$ is a smooth, compact submanifold, there exists a number $\kappa>0$ such that the neighborhood
+In this subsection, we first recall the definition of weakly harmonic maps on smooth metric measure spaces.
+We then briefly review this concept on Riemannian polyhedra.
+At the end we present some theorems and lemmas that we need in this paper.
+Let $(N,h)$ be a compact Riemannian manifold and $I$ an isometric embedding $I:N\rightarrow\mathbb R^q$.
+Since $I(N)$ is a smooth, compact submanifold of $\mathbb R^q$, there exists a number $\kappa>0$ such that the neighborhood